 It’s finally time for your pup’s evaluation day!
 This may be a whole new experience for both of you, so let’s break it down for you a little bit!
 Please arrive with your pup between 6-10 AM on your scheduled appointment day!
-You will drop off and pick up later in the day!
+You will drop off and pick up later in the day between 1-6 PM (we want to have them a minimum of 4 hours to introduce them at a comfortable pace!).

 First, don’t forget to bring your shot records with you or have your vet email them to us AHEAD of your arrival!
 We cannot take the dog past the lobby without having these records!
 This is for the safety of your dog and the others in our care!
 We do not have a fax!
 Our email is: